Zimbra-Community/pgp-zimlet/README.md

 A - Ask for a shorter pubkey

-B - Ignore the message

-C - Edit zimbra-attrs.xml (at your own risk) !MIGRATION?! like this:
+B - Edit zimbra-attrs.xml (at your own risk) !MIGRATION?! like this:

 As root: